 Career Finder Tip #4

-Find out who the person is in these organizations who has the authority to make hiring decisions.
+Find out who the person is in these organizations who have the authority to make hiring decisions.

 Career Finders Tip #5